 Join the Notebook!
 Become a Member!

-The Notebook invites all of our readers to join us now, as members by signing up on our "Donate" page.
+The Notebook invites all of our readers to join us now as members by signing up on our "Donate" page.
 Our reporting depends on the continued generous support and contributions from our growing Notebook membership.
-In 2012, we reached more than 500 memberships!
+In 2014, we have reached more than 600 memberships!
 Thanks to all of our supporters.

-Don't forget to renew or join for this calendar year.
-Help us reach 600+ members in 2013!
+Don't forget to renew or join for this calendar year, if you haven't already.

 We're excited about this program as a way to recognize your support, give you some extra perks, and support our work and sustainability.
 Learn more about our work here.